9-Nine: Plot

-The final instalment in the series tying up loose ends from the previous four chapters with after-story scenes for each heroine.
-There is a new scenario featuring a story that is yet to find salvation, the final unfinished task Kakeru has yet to complete.
+The final instalment in the series ties up loose ends from the previous four chapters with after-story scenes for each heroine.
+There is a new scenario featuring a story that is yet to find salvation, the final, unfinished task Kakeru has yet to complete.

-It is strongly recommended that this game is played only after completing all previous games.
+It is strongly recommended that this game be played only after completing all previous games.